zivid/zivid-python-samples/source/applications/point_cloud_tutorial.md

 Having the frame allows you to visualize the point cloud.

-No source available for {language\_name} You can visualize the point cloud from the point cloud object as well.
+No source available for {language\_name}You can visualize the point cloud from the point cloud object as well.

-No source available for {language\_name} For more information, check out [Visualization Tutorial](https://support.zivid.com/latest/academy/applications/visualization-tutorial.html), where we cover point cloud, color image, depth map, and normals
+No source available for {language\_name}For more information, check out [Visualization Tutorial](https://support.zivid.com/latest/academy/applications/visualization-tutorial.html), where we cover point cloud, color image, depth map, and normals